Yogendradubey/Lab/README.md

-Follow below Steps to run project in Local
+Read Application.docx file to configure and run project locally

-Steps 1 : Change ConnetionStrings in appSettings.Json file